 The bill H. 3155 aims to regulate the use of automatic license plate reader (ALPR) systems in South Carolina by adding Section 23-1-235 to the South Carolina Code of Laws.
 It defines key terms related to ALPR systems, including "alert," "automatic license plate reader system," "captured plate data," "governmental entity," and "secured area."
 The bill stipulates that only specific entities, such as law enforcement agencies and parking enforcement entities, may utilize ALPR systems, and it outlines the permissible locations for installation.
-Additionally, it establishes strict guidelines on how captured data can be used, mandating that it must not be retained for more than ninety days and cannot be sold or shared, except under certain conditions.
+Additionally, it establishes strict guidelines on how captured data can be used, mandating that it must not be shared for any other purpose and must be destroyed after 90 days unless part of an ongoing investigation.

 Latest Version: 23-1-235